soarqin/mingw-std-threads/README.md

 Usage
 =====

+There are 2 ways to use:
-This is a header-only library.
-To use, just include the corresponding mingw.xxx.h file, where xxx would be the name of the standard header that you would normally include.
+1. Just include the corresponding mingw.xxx.h file, where xxx would be the name of the standard header that you would normally include.
 For additional mutex helper classes, such as std::scoped_guard or std::unique_lock, you need to include &lt;mutex&gt; before including mingw.mutex.h
+2. Copy corresponding mingw.xxx.h files to C++ header folder and apply thread_patch.diff to 3 files

 Compatibility
 =============

-This code has been tested to work with MinGW-w64 5.3.0, but should work with any other MinGW version that has the std threading classes missing, has C++11 support for lambda functions, variadic templates, and has working mutex helper classes in &lt;mutex&gt;.
+This code has been tested to work with MinGW-w64 5.4.0/6.1.0, but should work with any other MinGW version that has the std threading classes missing, has C++11 support for lambda functions, variadic templates, and has working mutex helper classes in &lt;mutex&gt;.